syncfusion-content/blazor-docs/blazor/progress-bar/getting-started.md

 ---
 layout: post
-title: Getting Started with Blazor ProgressBar Component | Syncfusion
+title: Getting Stared with Blazor ProgressBar in Server Side | Syncfusion
-description: Checkout and learn about getting started with Blazor ProgressBar component of Syncfusion, and more details.
+description: Learn here all about Getting Started with Syncfusion Blazor ProgressBar in Blazor Server Side App using Visual Studio and more.
 platform: Blazor
 control: Progress Bar
 documentation: ug
 ---

-# Getting Started with Blazor ProgressBar Component
+# Blazor ProgressBar Component in Server Side App using Visual Studio

 This section briefly explains how to include a Progress Bar component in the Blazor server-side application.
 Refer to [Getting Started with Syncfusion Blazor for server-side in Visual Studio 2019](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) page for introduction and configuring common specifications.